James-Burch/PP4-Django-Project/README.md

 - One thing that I would add in the future is the feature that I had just talked about where a user can add an extra player/person onto the booking through the edit booking page.
 This would give the website a more real world feel as this is something that I often use myself when going for a round of golf to add a friend who has been able to join last minute.

 - I would love to have added another model which allows users to share their scores from the round of golf they have played, it would have a leaderboard which all users when signed in can view to see who is ontop for that week/month or overall, it would have a filter where users could select if they wanted to see high/low scores of the week.

+### Credits
+- Thanks to my mentor Rory for the help and pointers with what I needed to add and change to get this project complete and for guiding me when I had issues setting up the IDE for this project
+- Thanks to my fellow students who have been kind enough to give pointers with my code and help me with some errors along the way.
+- The 'I think therefore I blog' walkthrough project which I used to reference the deployment process and revisit when I was having troubles at any point during this project.
+- All images were sourced from google and are not of any specific golf course.
+- I used the bootstrap website to help with my html structure and different features of bootstrap for example I used a navbar and edited it to fit the needs of my project.